The Chinese crested is slight in size and sometimes lacking in hair. But they are always full of personality.

 Here is an article that explains how to safely and effectively clean your dog’s ears.

-According to a 2003 study, Chinese crested dogs and other pigmented breeds with lots of white on them (and pink skin) may carry a gene that causes pigment-associated congenital sensorineural deafness.
+According to a 2003 study, Chinese crested dogs may carry a gene that causes pigment-associated congenital sensorineural deafness.
+The same is true for other pigmented breeds with lots of white on them (and pink skin).

 In other words, it is not uncommon for white or partially white Chinese cresteds to be born partially or fully deaf.